David Crosby's Drug Days

 Now, once again, Crosby was arrested.
 Crosby, while driving his car on the freeway, had another seizure and collided with a center divider fence.
 The investigating officers found in his car a small quantity of drugs and paraphernalia and his loaded .45 and then arrested Crosby for those charges as well as driving under the influence of drugs.

 Two weeks later, Crosby was nailed again, this time in a Dallas, Texas nightclub, where the arresting officer found Crosby with some cocaine and his .45 Colt automatic.
 This bust would eventually prove the costliest for Crosby.

 Then, while appealing this charge, Crosby was busted in San Rafael, California for drug possession, possession of a handgun and driving with a revoked license.

 Crosby’s musical career was going flat as well.
 While touring as a solo act, Crosby played at some college in the Boston area.
 Not taking care of themselves, Crosby and Jan Dance looked like a pair of hobos.
 To make matters worse, many students in the audience were getting loud after swilling beer.
 Not sensing the roughness of the crowd, Crosby played “Guinnevere,” but the crowd didn’t like this soft tune.
 So Crosby got mad and told them to quiet down.
-Well, the crowd didn’t quiet down and Crosby left the stage and the college as well, the crowd growing irate and booing and yelling “You’re washed up, Crosby!
+Well, the crowd didn’t and Crosby left the stage and the college as well, the crowd growing irate and booing and yelling “You’re washed up, Crosby!
 You’re a has-been!”

 Crosby then entered the Fair Oaks Hospital in New Jersey, hoping to kick his addiction.
 He stayed there for about seven weeks and then suddenly left without permission, complaining that they wouldn’t let him play his music or records.
 Of course, as soon as he got out he went and got loaded.
 As it turned out, Crosby could have avoided jail if he had stayed there.